One of IDF Europe's main activities is policy and advocacy at the regional and national level.

-With IMPACT diabetes, IDF Europe intends to pursue its contribution to a more informed political environment, where knowledge and understanding are provided by people living and working with diabetes so that effective policies for people with diabetes and those at risk are developed, adopted, financed, implemented and evaluated.
+With IMPACT diabetes (Initiative to Mobilize Parliamentarians to Act to Prevent, Care and Treat Diabetes), IDF Europe intends to pursue its contribution to a more informed political environment, where knowledge and understanding are provided by people living and working with diabetes so that effective policies for people with diabetes and those at risk are developed, adopted, financed, implemented and evaluated.

 IDF Europe links diabetes patient and professional communities in 47 countries through 70 national associations, facilitating the exchange of information and best practices.
 IDF Europe also provides evidence-based information on diabetes to members of national and European parliaments (MPs and MEPs) and since 2012 has supported the European Policy Action Network on Diabetes (ExPAND), which aimed to act as a pan-European forum to drive a new generation of national policies to address the diabetes epidemic.